shoya4000/AoE2DE-Auto-predictions-Streamer.bot/walkthrough/2-actions.md

 <img title="Add Global (Set)" src="../images/Add Global (Set).png">
 <img title="Set Global Variable" src="../images/Set Global Variable.png">

+We can now access the match information by referring to the "matchInfo" variable in our code

 5. Now that we've got the raw input from the response, we need to parse it out for the bits we need.
 I've put together some code to do this [response-parsing.cs]("../src/"response-parsing.cs) Right-click in the Sub-Actions window and select Core -> C# -> Execute C# Code, and replace the code you find there with [response-parsing.cs]("../src/"response-parsing.cs)
 <img title="Add C# Code" src="../images/Add C sharp Code.png">
 <img title="Parsing code" src="../images/Parsing code.png">

+This now gives us global temp variables to work with, including numPlayers, then player1Civ, player1Elo, player1Name, and player2Civp, player2Elo, and player2Name, etc. for each player

 6. With the response parsed, we now want to use the info to create the predication.
 I've put together some code to do that [auto-prediction.cs]("../src/"auto-prediction.cs)